Overview

 Your individualised timetable is normally available to students within 48 hours of enrolment.
 Whilst we make every effort to ensure timetables are as student friendly as possible, scheduled teaching can take place on any day of the week between 9am and 6pm.

 This is a full-time course with an expectation to fully engage with scheduled teaching on campus and directed learning activities throughout the week for the full duration of the course.
 All students should be able to commit to 100 per cent engagement with clinical placements at destinations arranged by the university and should be flexible to commute to various placement locations to complete their mandatory clinical rotations.
-Placements are within an 18-mile radius calculated from Stratford Health campus.
-Please note, travel is not reimbursed.
+Please note that travel commute to placements is not reimbursed.

 Class sizes